 Nope—you’ll be able to swap in your new camera without any additional cost or required fees.

 Contracts and Agreements

 We’re all guilty of clicking the “I Agree” box after only skimming the terms and conditions page—but it’s important to read the fine print.
 Let us fill you in on all the details so you can sign on the dotted line with complete confidence.

-Hudl Focus is leased.
+You’ll own your Hudl Focus camera, but you’ll need an active Hudl subscription to use it.
 This allows us to provide replacements or new devices as the technology advances.

 Flexibility is the name of the game here.
 Work with your account executive to find a solution that works for you.

 There are no extra fees if you cancel your subscription.
-The only thing we require is that you send the camera back.
-Simple as that.
+We might ask you to send the camera back, but that’s it.